ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 > [!NOTE]
 > These figures are based on trailing 12-month transaction volume from
 > May 2025 — May 2026.
 One of the lowest volume periods PulseChain has
-> ever see.
+> ever seen.
 Use the multiplier buttons (2x, 10x, 100x) on
 > ptgc-ufo.com to see projected fee revenue at higher volume scenarios.

 ## LP Availability